Middle School Teachers, Counselors, and Students

 students on average in a classroom.
 We don’t do impersonal auditorium lectures.

 is our hallmark, and it’s why PTC alumni succeed.

 is our middle name.
 Tools, technology, and flexible online learning prepare you for success in the workplace.

-*Showcases graduates from 2019 classes.
-Data includes those who were available for work and were offered and/or received career search assistance from 1/1/2019-3/30/2020.
+*Showcases 2016-2020 PTC graduates.
+Data includes those who were available for work and were offered and/or received career search assistance from 1/1/2016-3/30/2021.
 Includes full-time, part-time, or freelance positions.
+Due to limited career openings during the COVID pandemic, PTC is using a 5-year rate to represent its overall graduate placements more accurately.
 Visit ptcollege.edu/employmentstats to learn more.